Our Pastoral System

-Each house has a Head of House, Assistant Head of House and ten form tutors.
-The Head of House is a member of teaching staff who has the overall responsibility for the wellbeing and achievement of students in their house.
-They work closely with the Assistant Head of House (non-teaching) and ten form tutors to monitor attendance, progress, social issues and any other matters which could affect the ability of each student to be safe, happy and achieving within school.
+Each year group has a Head of Year, Assistant Head of Year and ten form tutors.
+The Head of Year is a member of teaching staff who has the overall responsibility for the wellbeing and achievement of students in their house.
+They work closely with the Assistant Head of Year (non-teaching) and ten form tutors to monitor attendance, progress, social issues and any other matters which could affect the ability of each student to be safe, happy and achieving within school.

 Students meet with their form tutors every day for registration and will take part in a variety of form activities.
 These activities may include ERIC (Everyone Reading in Class), assemblies, Early Bird learning programmes, numeracy and literacy tasks, discussing issues to be raised at school council and form quizzes.
 Each

 One of the most important aspects of the role of our form tutors is to monitor the progress of the students in their tutor groups.
 Tutors will sit with each student to go through their reports, discussing areas of strength and areas for development before setting targets.
 Tutors will be a point of contact for parents/carers to communicate the outcomes of these discussions and share the targets that have been set.

 Every member of the pastoral team is there to provide social, emotional and academic support when needed.
 We are there to listen, encourage, reassure and advise and to enable every student to get the most out of their time at high school.
 The teenage years can be hard to navigate for some, and for most there will be times when additional support is needed – if you have any concerns about issues which may affect your son or daughter in school a call to their house office is the best way to start finding a solution.

 It is the dedicated care and support given to all students by the pastoral team, working in partnership with parents and carers that enables our young people to overcome obstacles and achieve success.